Self-Study and External Review Process

 Teaching and Learning

-- What sorts of active learning opportunities does the department/program offer students?
+- What sorts of active or experiential learning opportunities does the department/program offer students?

 - What sorts of faculty/student collaboration does the department/program support?
 How effective is this collaboration?